CAR-15: CAR-15 Carbine (Model 605)

-The Model 605B had no forward assist, but had a four-position selector switch (developed by Foster Sturtevant in December 1966) so that a user could select safe, semi-automatic, three-round burst, or full automatic modes of fire.
+Because of the issues with reliable cycling caused by the shortened barrel, Colt experimented with buffers and low mass bolt carriers during the development of the carbine and SMG versions of the CAR-15.
+The only two known versions of the Model 605 prototypes used a modified lower receiver assembly that appears to use an early M16 Model 603 type forging without the "fence" surrounding the magazine release button.
+The modified lower receiver incorporated a four-position selector switch (developed by Foster Sturtevant in December 1966) so that a user could select safe, semi-automatic, three-round burst, or full automatic modes of fire.
 Unlike the standard three-position group, the four-position group went from (going clockwise from the 9 o'clock position) safe, fully automatic, semi-automatic and finally burst.
 The selector itself had 360 degrees of motion, and could be moved either clockwise or counterclockwise, unlike with standard groups.
 Instead of three-round burst, the burst cam could be modified to two-round or six-round burst.
-Both versions used the rifle-length buttstock.